aminsakka/java11/README.md

 As a Java 11 HelloServer user

 I Want to get server response as a stream of Strings (route : /v5/hello)

+### User Story 8 :
+As a Java 11 HelloServer user

+I Want to retreive the cookies of a customer (route : /hello/customer/cookie-store)